sachith-953/Book-app/README.md

 # Book API - Software Engineering Intern Assignment

 ## Overview
 This is a robust REST API implemented in GoLang for managing a book collection.
-The application provides comprehensive book management capabilities with efficient search functionality.
+The application provides comprehensive book management capabilities with efficient search functionality and clear, structured endpoints for CRUD operations on books.

 ## Key Features
 - CRUD operations for book management
 - Concurrent search optimization
 - JSON-based data persistence
 - Docker and Kubernetes support
+- Root endpoint for easy access to available routes and instructions

 ## Technologies Used
 - GoLang (v1.21+)